FarisZR/FarisZR.com/content/post/cloudflared-docker-setup/index.en.md

 But this would be enough for most setups.

 ## Start it up!
-Make sure cloudflared is running in the same network as your other container if you are using hostnames, and it should just work!
+Make sure cloudflared is running in the same network as your other container if you are using DNS hostnames, and it should just work!

 ```
 docker compose up -d